cmcuza/TerseTS/README.md

    printf("Decompression successful.
 Decompressed data length: %lu\n", decompressed_values.len);

-   // Free the compressed and decompressed value. free(decompressed_values.data);
+   // Free the compressed and decompressed values. free(decompressed_values.data);
    free(compressed_values.data);
    return 0;
 }
 ```

-TerseTS provides `./bindings/c/tersets.h` as API for C/C++ which should be included in the source code, i.e., `#include "tersets.h"`.
-You need to [link](#linking) the TerseTS library to the project.
+TerseTS provides `./bindings/c/tersets.h` as API for C which should be included in the source code, i.e., `#include "tersets.h"`.
+The TerseTS library must also be [linked](#linking) to the project.

 Ensure that the method field in `Configuration` is set to a valid compression/decompression method supported by `TerseTS`.

-Free dynamically allocated memory appropriately to avoid memory leaks.
+Remember to free dynamically allocated memory appropriately to avoid memory leaks.
 </details>

 <a id="python-usage-example"></a>